BAJAJ FINSERV DIRECT LIMITED

 Advantages of Buying Gold Digitally

-• Safety and security: No risk of theft, loss, or impurity issues.
+• Safety and security: There is no risk of theft, loss, or impurity issues since the gold is held electronically.

-• Tax efficiency: Capital gains from SGBs are exempt if held till maturity, and you also earn interest.
+• Tax efficiency: Capital gains from SGBs are exempt if held until maturity, along with additional interest earnings.

 Things to Keep in Mind

-• Expense ratios: Gold ETFs and related funds carry annual fees that can slightly eat into returns.
+• Expense ratios: Gold ETFs and related funds include annual management fees that can slightly reduce overall returns.

-• Lock-in periods: SGBs have an eight-year tenure with an exit option from the fifth year; premature redemption isn’t allowed.
+• Lock-in periods: SGBs have an eight-year tenure, with an exit option available after the fifth year.
+Premature redemption before that is not permitted.

-• Market-linked price fluctuations: Gold prices can move sharply based on global trends, geopolitical events, and currency shifts.
+• Market-linked price fluctuations: Gold prices can vary based on global demand, currency movements, and geopolitical factors.

 Conclusion